 The National Security Archive, through Freedom of

-Information Act requests, has received several declassified Nixon administration documents that reflect the US government's position on biological weapons at that time:
+Information Act requests, has received several declassified Nixon administration documents that reflect the US government's position on biological weapons at that time: US Legislation The Biological Weapons Anti-Terrorism Act of 1989 is

 the implementing legislation for the Biological Weapons Convention.